|

 Liverpool Echo 2 April 1965

-Kelly as musical director, for which
+Geoffrey Kelly as musical director,

-the singing and the acting spheres and the presentation had lots to commend
+strength in both the singing and the acting spheres and the presentation

-it.
-The large chorus of soldiers, courtiers and girl graduates was well
+had lots to commend it.
+The large chorus of soldiers, courtiers and girl

-handled but occasionally a weakness in grouping lessened the impact of the
+graduates was well handled but occasionally a weakness in grouping lessened

-dominant characters.
-Bill Bethell’s King Hildebrand and Barrie Stevenson’s
+the impact of the dominant characters.
+Bill Bethell’s King Hildebrand and

-King Gama were excellent contrasting portrayals the latter showing a great
+Barrie Stevenson’s King Gama were excellent contrasting portrayals the

-degree of his disagreeableness.
-Mary Nelson as Ida showed great panache in
+latter showing a great degree of his disagreeableness.
+Mary Nelson as Ida

-this exacting role and good control in the higher registers.
-Ian Wilson as
+showed great panache in this exacting role and good control in the higher

-Arac, one of Gama’s “ not intelligent ” warrior sons gave an outstanding
+registers.
+Ian Wilson as Arac, one of Gama’s “ not intelligent ” warrior

-rendering of the part, vocally, while Phyllis M. Ritchie as Lady Blanche
+sons gave an outstanding rendering of the part, vocally, while Phyllis M.

-was hold and vigorous and Vail Tilley, as Melissa her daughter, gave a
+Ritchie as Lady Blanche was hold and vigorous and Vail Tilley, as Melissa

-charming performance which captivated all with her winsomeness.
-Their duet
+her daughter, gave a charming performance which captivated all with her

-was one of the highlights of an outstanding presentation in which the work
+winsomeness.
+Their duet was one of the highlights of an outstanding

-of all the principals merits great acclaim.
+presentation in which the work of all the principals merits great acclaim.

 Liverpool Daily Post 2 April 1965